doctorcode9/Leukocyte_Classifier/README.md

 ## 🧠 Model

-The model was trained on [insert dataset name, e.g., LISC or BCCD dataset], with [insert number] classes:
+The model was trained on Kaggle Dataset, with 5 classes:
 - Neutrophils
 - Eosinophils
 - Basophils